SUMMER STRINGS CAMP

 Tiered on a pay what you can scale.

-Jenaesha Browder and Ting Davidson are directing this week long strings camp that will focus on fundamentals, classical repertoire, lessons and masterclasses with the staff, chamber music studies, and an orchestral intensive all culminating in a final concert at the end of the week.
+This intensive program offers each student the opportunity to rehearse and perform in a chamber group with a focus on fundamentals, classical repertoire, lessons and masterclasses with the faculty, and an orchestral intensive all culminating in a final concert at the end of the week.

-All string players with at least two years of playing are welcome.
-A placement recording/tape will be required for all campers as camp week approaches.
+All middle and high school string players with at least two years of playing are welcome (violin, viola, cello, & string bass).
+A group placement recording/tape will be required for all campers as camp week approaches.

 Sample Daily Schedule